ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/11_Views_and_Blade.md

 {{--
 This `head` section will be yielded right before the closing </head> tag.
-Use it to add specific things that *this* View needs in the head, such as a page specific styesheets.
+Use it to add specific things that *this* View needs in the head, such as a page specific stylesheets.
 --}}
 @section('head')
     <link href="/css/books/show.css" type='text/css' rel='stylesheet'>